Policy 5409 - Identity Theft Prevention

 Effective Date: 7/1/2009

-Responsible Office: Assistant Vice President for Finance and Comptroller
+Responsible Office: Associate Vice President for Finance and Comptroller

 Reference: Federal Trade Commission Red Flags Rule, Section 114, Fair and Accurate Credit Transaction Act of 2003